ron-myers/workstation-setup/README.md

 ## Preparation

-- Run the latest version of macOS unless you have a specific reason not to
+- Run the latest version of macOS unless you have a specific reason not to.
-- Install the latest version of [Xcode](https://developer.apple.com/xcode/)

 ## Setup and execution
 Open up `Terminal.app` and run the following command: